 Currently, the District is short over 6,500 seats for students in schools and by 2032, that number is projected to double to a shortage of over 13,500 seats.
 The current shortage of over 6,500 seats represents the capacity equivalent to a 1,500 student secondary school and ten 500 student elementary schools.
 The 2032 projected shortfall represents more than the combined capacity of all 32 school construction projects that the District has completed in the since 2008.

-1City of Surrey 2023-2027 Financial Plan. www.surrey.ca/sites/default/files/media/documents/2023-2027SurreyFinancialPlan.pdf
+www.surrey.ca/sites/default/files/media/documents/2023-2027SurreyFinancialPlan.pdf